-Interest-only loans aren’t necessarily bad.
-But they’re often used for the wrong reasons.
-If you’ve got a sound strategy for alternative uses for the extra money (and a plan for getting rid of the debt), then they can work well.
-Choosing an interest-only loan for the sole purpose of buying a more expensive home is a risky approach.
+Interest-only loans aren’t necessarily bad, but they’re often used for the wrong reasons.
+If you have a sound strategy for how you will use the extra money (and a plan for getting rid of the debt), then they can work well.

 It’s important to distinguish between true benefits and the temptation of a lower payment.
 Interest-only loans work when you use them as part of a sound financial strategy, but they can cause long-term financial trouble if you just use interest-only payments as a way to buy more than you can afford.